c6o/docs/content/welcome.md

 If you are new to CodeZero you may wish to start with the [Overview](#/welcome/overview.md) sections.

-Our [Quick Start Guide](/welcome/quickstart.md) guide is a great place to start if you want to jump right in to getting your clouds installed and applications running.
+Our [Quick Start Guide](/welcome/quickstart.md) guide is a great place to start if you want to jump right into getting your clouds installed and applications running.

 After that, check out the following sections for more information: